-The WCSU PD also requests non-reported crimes from various staff and faculty members who are considered security authorities under the act.
-They include senior administrators and staff who may have received anonymous reports from students who do not wish to pursue criminal complaints as well as various members of the Student Affairs Division who adjudicate policy violations, which may also include Clery Act violations.
-Although these reportable incidents are not investigated by the police, they are included in the statistical report to provide as complete a picture as possible of the safety and security environment on campus.
+The WCSU PD also requests non-reported crimes from various staff and faculty members who are considered campus security authorities under the act.
+They include senior administrators and staff who may have received anonymous reports from students who do not wish to pursue criminal complaints as well as various members of the Student Affairs Department who adjudicate University policy violations, which may also include defined Clery Act violations.
+Although the police do not investigate these reportable incidents, they are included in the statistical report to provide as complete a picture as possible of the safety and security environment on campus.